If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 2. Book Ahead

-As I explain in the post about Paris Syndrome, Paris is very popular and can get full of tourists, especially in Summer, but also to a lesser extent in Spring and Autumn.
+As I explained in the post about Paris Syndrome, Paris is very popular and can get full of tourists, especially in Summer, but also to a lesser extent in Spring and Autumn.
 If you are keen to go to any of the major landmarks or museums, I highly recommend booking ahead to avoid disappointment.

 Likewise, I’ve found it’s easier to get affordable accommodation if you book at least a few months in advance, rather than last minute.